nextapps-de/mikado/README.md

 </root>
 ```

-The template above has just one dynamically expression.
+The template above has just one dynamic expression.
 It could be rendered as follows:

 ```js
 view.render({ title: "foobar" });